beth-simms/Data_manipulation_tutorial/index.md

 ## Step 3 - Eyeballing the dataset

-Explore the premise of the data set, start with using the `head()` function, this will give you the name of the  columns and their first six entries.
+Explore the premise of the data set, start with using the `head()` function, this will display the name of the columns and their first six entries.
 This will give you an idea of what sort of variables are compared and how many columns are in the dataset.

 :pencil2: